Things to do in Ankara, Turkey

 If you’re a history buff, this museum has your name written all over it.

-Turkish food is quite diverse, fusing Middle Eastern, Central Asian and Balkan cuisine, and offers something for every palate.
-That said, vegetarians consider yourself forewarned – Turkish food is all about the meat.
+Turkish food is quite diverse, fusing Middle Eastern, Central Asian and Balkan cuisine.
+It offers something for every palate.
+That said, vegetarians consider yourself forewarned -Turkish food is all about the meat.

-In fact, Ankara was home to the world record-breaking doner kebab, weighing in at whopping 1,198 kilograms!
+Ankara is home to the world record-breaking doner kebab, weighing in at whopping 1,198 kilograms!

 Read more – The Foodies Guide to Turkish Food